The Waldo County YMCA will be CLOSED on Easter Sunday, April 20

 The Waldo County YMCA celebrated the official opening of the Tom & Sally Savage Pool Complex on Wednesday, June 17, 2009.
 Community donors and contributors, donated nearly $4.2 million to the pool complex campaign.

 The “Y’s” focus on “spirit, mind and body” has long been one of our core philosophies.
-The “Y” makes every effort to accommodate all individuals and families without regard to financial circumstances; in 2012, more than 700 individuals received approximately $76,000 of scholarship aid and tuition reduction.
+The “Y” makes every effort to accommodate all individuals and families without regard to financial circumstances; in 2013, nearly 700 individuals received approximately $84,000 of scholarship aid and tuition reduction.

 We have more than 4,000 members and offer programs for all ages and abilities.
 For the younger generation, we provide training in athletics, good citizenship and life skills.
 Our TEEN ACCESS program engages 200 teenagers in healthy after school activity, at no cost to them.
 Adults of all ages turn to the “Y” as a valuable resource for physical exercise, healthy competition, and friendship.
 The “Y” provides a critical outlet for families to have fun and enjoy quality time.

 Our collaborative community efforts are evident in the many “Y” programs sponsored by or partnered with over forty local, state, and national organizations: assuring our constituents the “Y” remains a vibrant hub of healthy activity for all ages, backgrounds, and economic levels in this rural Waldo County community.